AndersDeath/diary2/000-current.md

 Today I again spent some time with system design.
 We went for a walk today as well.
 We visited a pizza ria restaurant.
 It's nice place on Saryana street.
 I mostly had a rest today.
 It's nice day, really.
 I am happy.
 I feel better today.
 Mood is better.
 I also coded readme project.
 I would like to finish the main part as soon as possible.
 I barely drink wine, but today is the day.

 # 26 February - Sunday - Yerevan - 150 day of immigration

+Today I was working on System design questions.
+I also tried to